-The market town of Matrei is famous for its lushly decorated town houses and inns.
+The market town of Matrei am Brenner is famous for its lushly decorated town houses and inns

-Matrei am Brenner, with 0.4 sqkm the second smallest municipality of Tyrol in terms of surface area, is located 17 km south of Innsbruck in the northern part of the Wipptal valley.
-The name of the village derives from the Roman Road station "Matreium", term from which "locus Matereia" developed, which was first mentioned in 955 AD.
-As Matrei was bombed and savagely destroyed in WWII, the village has been reconstructed afterwards in its original construction style.
+Matrei, a tiny municipality in terms of surface area, is located in the northern part of the Wipptal valley.
+Its name derives from the Roman Road station "Matreium", term from which "locus Matereia" developed, which was first mentioned in 955 AD.
+As Matrei was bombed and savagely destroyed in WWII, the village was reconstructed afterwards in its original construction style.

-Above Matrei there is the pilgrimage site Maria Waldrast, part of the village of Mühlbachl, which is a popular excursion destination.
-In winter a cross-country ski run snakes across the beautiful landscape surrounding the convent.
-The so-called "Lüftlmalerei", which refers to mural paintings, is popular both in Tyrol (e.g. in the centre of Matrei am Brenner) as well as in Bavaria.
+The so-called "Lüftlmalerei", which refers to mural paintings, is popular both in Tyrol as well as in Bavaria.
 This painting style is a variant of the trompe l'oeil (trick the eye), a style that is sometimes referred to as illusionism.
-With this technique paintings are executed on the façades in fresco technique on fresh plaster.
-Due to the amalgamation of colours with the plaster, paintings emerge that really stand the test of time.
-Next to the inn “Zur Uhr” there is also the scale of Matrei which once upon a time was an important item for merchants coming to this place, as Matrei was and is directly located at the main transit route of Passo Brennero.
+With this technique, paintings are executed on the façades in fresco technique on fresh plaster.
+By the way: Another Matrei is located 180 km further east in East Tyrol.